domichal/launcher/README.md

 # mylauncher - Slightly modded GameShell launcher
-## With customisable menu location that offers isolation for easier and update proof personalisation
+With customisable menu location that helps with isolation for easier and update proof personalisation

-# Screenshots

-[TODO] to be updated
+[TODO] update screenshots
 ![Screenshot](https://github.com/clockworkpi/GameShellDocs/blob/master/screenshot.png)

 **mylauncher** is a modification of the ClockworkPi's Python launcher and beside the improvements listed below Mylauncher does not differ from the original.